mseminatore/TeslaJS/README.md

 * Opening the sunroof
 * Opening the frunk or trunk
 * Lowering the battery charge level
-* Impacting the health of your battery
+* Impacting the long-term health of your battery

 # Installation